CodeToCommunicate/CoCoLessons/README.md

 [![CC BY 4.0][cc-by-image]][cc-by]

-The content of this repository is available under the [Creative Commons Attribution 4.0 International License][cc-by].
+All Code to Communicate (CoCo) instructional material is made available under the [Creative Commons Attribution 4.0 International License][cc-by].

 ## Acknowledgment / Reconocimiento